Force

 What does Force mean?

 Force is a fundamental concept in physics that describes the interaction causing an object to accelerate.
 Defined by Newton's Second Law of Motion, force equals mass multiplied by acceleration (F = ma).
 It is measured in Newtons (N), where one Newton is the force required to accelerate a one-kilogram mass by one meter per second squared.
+A common force calculation is converting mass to force by multiplying mass by gravitational acceleration (9.81 m/s²).
 Understanding force is essential in engineering, mechanics, and everyday physical interactions.

 How to calculate Force